Future-Secure-AI/microsoft-graph/src/microsoftGraph/README.md

 This is not a fully-featured SDK.
 Only methods that have been required so far have been implemented, so you probably will need to add new ones. **Please feel free to do this**, however be sure to follow the existing pattern.

 ## Regenerating models
-Models are imported from `msgraph-typescript-typings` with some fixes and strongly typed IDs injected.
-To update the models with the latest run this command: `npx tsx regenerate-models.ts`
+DTO models are imported from `msgraph-typescript-typings` with some fixes and strongly typed IDs injected.
+To update the models with the latest run `npm run regenerate-dtos`